IreneRSun/BugTracker/Wiki/SRS/EIR.md

 --> The characteristics of each interface between the software and hardware components of the system, such as supported device types and communication protocols.

 ## 3.3 Software Interfaces
+The bug tracker connects to the MongoDB Atlas database for storing .
+There is a

 --> The connections between your product and other software components, including databases, libraries, and operating systems.

 ## 3.4 Communications Interfaces